Cutaneous Melanoma, or Melanoma of the Skin

 Acral Lentiginous Melanoma (ALM)

-Although acral lentiginous melanoma (also called Subungual Melanoma) only accounts for about 5% of all diagnosed melanomas, it makes up about 50% of diagnosed melanomas in Asians and individuals with dark skin.
-These lesions can develop anywhere on the body, including the palms of the hands, the soles of the feet and underneath the fingernails and toenails.
+Although acral lentiginous melanoma only accounts for about 5% of all diagnosed melanomas, it makes up about 50% of diagnosed melanomas in Asians and individuals with dark skin.
+These melanomas can develop anywhere on the body, including the palms of the hands, the soles of the feet or underneath the fingernails and toenails.

 What does acral lentiginous melanoma (ALM) look like?

-ALM is often overlooked or mistaken, because it tends to appear like a bruise or a streak in the fingernail or toenail in its early stages.
+ALM is often overlooked or mistaken, because it tends to appear like a dark spot, bruise or streak under the fingernail (sometimes called subungual melanoma) or toenail in its early stages.
 On the palm or sole of the foot, ALM can look like a bruise or an irregular tan, brown or black spot.
-Under the nail, ALM can appear as a dark stripe and is found most often on the thumb or the big toe.
+Under the nail, ALM can appear as a dark spot or stripe and is found most often on the thumb or the big toe.

 Reggae musician Bob Marley died in 1981 of complications from acral lentiginous melanoma, which originated under his toenail and metastasized to other parts of his body.